anaviltripathi/anaviltripathi.github.io/README.md

-Lee Mendelowitz's blog
+Anavil Tripathi's blog
 ==============

-Repo for managing the content and deployment of my [blog](https://leemendelowitz.github.io/blog/).
+Repo for managing the content and deployment of my [blog](https://anaviltripthi.github.io/blog/).
 This repo has a Makefile which will publish content to the gh-pages branch of this repo.

 This I how I set everything up for myself.
 You can follow similar steps to get your own blog up and running.